 To successfully hire a software development team, due diligence is crucial.
 You will need to have knowledge of every aspect of your potential vendor in order to establish its commercial potential.
 This article is to guide you in the right direction when it comes to choosing the best software development company.

 Whether a business has just started out or is soaring high into the sky, the software is a critical part of any business.
 And rest assured, if you want to run a successful business and compete with the data-driven digital world, you need software.

 Hiring a software development team goes two ways - Hire an In-house software development team or Outsource software development.
 We talked about hiring an in-house team in this article.
-This article will focus on questions to ask to offshore development companies.
-We will talk about how to evaluate a software development company and the questions that you need to ask to make sure you are hiring the correct software development firm.
+Here, we will only focus on hiring offshore or nearshore developers.

-When you are hiring a software team that will not punch their employee card every morning, the issues are you don’t know the vendor, you don’t trust them (although an "Employer Of Record" solution may give you legal compliance) and you definitely cannot meet the vendor for coffee every Monday morning.
-But, there is a hefty cost associated with the vendor.
+When you are hiring a software team that will not punch their employee card every morning, the issues are you don’t know the team, you don’t trust them (although an "Employer Of Record" solution may give you legal compliance) and you definitely cannot meet them for coffee every morning.

-Discuss the project requirements in detail and make sure that the software development firm that you are looking to hire attempts at understanding the full scope and deliverable of the project.
+Discuss the project requirements in detail and make sure that the outsourcing company that you are looking to hire attempts at understanding the full scope and deliverable of the project.
 Also, they try to assure that the stated goals are met within the specified time and cost.

-See, I know that it’s really easy and convenient to jump into business with the one who seems to promise to give you the world, it’s better that you do your due diligence first and ask the potential software outsourcing team these 5 questions, so that you know that the firm that will gladly take your money, will also deliver at par results.
+See, I know that it’s really easy and convenient to jump into business with the one who seems to promise to give you the world, it’s better that you do your due diligence first and ask the potential software development company these 5 questions, so that you know that the firm that will gladly take your money, will also deliver at par results.

 Past performance to a large extent predicts future results.
 You can also get an overall idea about the skill level of your potential company by looking at their experience.